odoo/documentation/legal/terms/enterprise.rst

 1 Term of the Agreement
 =======================

-The duration of this Agreement (the “Term”) shall be specified in writing at the signature of this Agreement, beginning on the date of the signature.
+The duration of this Agreement (the “Term”) shall be specified in writing on conclusion of this Agreement, beginning on the date of conclusion.
 It is automatically renewed for an equal Term, unless either party provides a written notice of termination minimum 30 days before the end of the Term to the other party.